Debug a MySQL function

 END

-3. On the Standard toolbar, click Execute.
+3. On the SQL toolbar, click Execute, or press F5.

 You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'CREATE FUNCTION GetFirstDayOfMonth (`date` datetime) RETURNS datetime'